housecurve/housecurve.github.io/FAQ.md

 The most direct way to tune your system is to adjust the equalizer or bass/treble knobs.
 If you have a subwoofer, then you can also adjust the volume, phase, polarity and crossover frequency.

 The room also has a significant impact on what you hear.
 Move your speakers closer to a wall to increase low frequencies.
-Drapes and furniture can reduce high frequencies through absorption or diffusion of reflected sound.
+Drapes and furniture can reduce high frequencies because they change how sound reflects in the room (absorbing or diffusing the sound).

 ### Why isn’t a flat reference curve included?
 When listening to music, most listeners prefer in-room frequency responses with roughly a 3 db/decade downward slope.
 A flat response tends to sound overly “bright”.
 However, HouseCurve can import custom curves, so try it for yourself: [Flat Reference Curve](/examples/flat.txt).